GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 If a turtle doesn’t have a shell, is it naked or homeless?
+> 🥠 I can't believe you're about to eat my tiny home.

 ### Where you can find me